A look at the highlights from ‘A Smart Sustainable Future for All 2018’ Symposium

-Increased extreme weather events and the challenges brought upon us by climate change will necessitate a new approach to how we think about disaster management.
+Increased extreme weather events and the challenges brought upon us by climate change will necessitate a new approach to disaster management.
 Devastating fires in Greece and the recent landslide in Sulawesi demonstrate some of the many challenges we face in dealing with extreme weather events and natural disasters.

-In response to the devastation wreaked by environmental disasters, it’s easy to overlook the importance of continuing to use sustainable practices in our responses – a possibility which provided background for the creation of the Blueprint for Disaster Management Supporting the Sustainable Development Goals and the Sendai Framework for Disaster Risk Reduction.
+In response to the devastation wreaked by environmental disasters, it’s easy to overlook the importance of continuing to use sustainable practices in our responses – a possibility which provided background for the creation of the Blueprint for Disaster Management RD&D Supporting the Sustainable Development Goals.

-It may sound like a mouthful, but this blueprint highlights the importance of thinking about sustainability and development together and the ongoing need to embed these goals into the way we tackle crises.
-Our responses to disaster when it strikes can help lay the ground work for preventing further catastrophe through creating better prepared and more resilient communities.
+It may sound like a mouthful, but the Blueprint highlights the importance of thinking about sustainability and development together and the ongoing need to embed the UN Sustainable Development Goals (SDGs) into the way we tackle crises.
+Our response to disasters can help lay the ground work for preventing further catastrophe by creating better prepared and more resilient communities.

 In the context of rapid urbanization, population displacement, food insecurity and natural disasters, land administration and geospatial systems have become paramount to a smart sustainable future

-Crosweller raised several important questions for attendees to ponder.
-How do we define vulnerability and incorporate it into risk management assessments and how to sensibly balance efforts between risk reduction and resilience?
-How do we establish meaningful vertical integration for communities to access government and participate in decision making before, during and after an event?
-Emphasising that encouraging and supporting social capital is essential for horizontal integration, such as knowing one’s neighbours and that these in turn are critical to saving lives during disasters, Crosweller closed his keynote by asking attendees to think about the social contract between disaster responders and those they seek to protect during disasters given responders’ limited deployment resources and vulnerability to harm.
+Crosweller emphasised that encouraging and supporting social capital, such as knowing one’s neighbours, is essential to saving lives during disasters, Crosweller closed his keynote by asking attendees to think about the social contract between disaster responders and those they seek to protect during disasters given responders’ limited deployment resources and vulnerability to harm.

 Professor Gibbs concluded by calling on attendees to consider the role of green spaces in supporting mental health in disaster recovery.
 Referencing her finding that a strong attachment to the natural environment improves mental health outcomes, resilience and post-traumatic growth, she noted that while this information seemed obvious to rural residents, “as a city girl, I needed to be told!”

-In bringing together top experts from around the world, “A Smart Sustainable Future for All” 2018 pointed towards a future of international dialogue and cooperation that will be needed to manage and respond to the effects of climate change and extreme weather events around the world, sharing the findings, ideas and viewpoints of a diverse array of speakers to spread knowledge that would otherwise remain in silos.
+In bringing together top experts from around the world, ‘A Smart Sustainable Future for All’ pointed towards a future of international dialogue and cooperation vital to managing and responding to the effects of climate change and extreme weather events around the world.